Wales Millennium Centre: The failed Cardiff Bay Opera House project

-Origins of the Wales Millennium Centre
+Origins of Wales Millennium Centre

 After the Cardiff Bay Opera House project was rejected, a new project was conceived that included more than opera and was felt to be a better reflection of Welsh culture.
 The change of name symbolised this, but the project still had to overcome many hurdles.
 Funding from the Welsh Assembly and Millennium Commission took years to obtain.
-Cardiff Council had to buy the land after the previous owners, Grosvenor Waterside (the property division of Associated British Ports) threatened to build a retail centre there due to the delays.
+Cardiff Council had to buy the land after the previous owner, Grosvenor Waterside (the property division of Associated British Ports) threatened to build a retail centre there due to the delays.
 Further boosts were given by large donations from South African businessman Donald Gordon and a loan from the international bank, HSBC.
 The £20 million donation from Donald Gordon was split evenly between the Royal Opera House and Wales Millennium Centre and was spread over five years.
 This is believed to be the largest single private donation ever made to the arts in the UK.

-Phase 1 – Donald Gordon Theatre and Weston Studio Theatre
+Phase 1 Donald Gordon Theatre and Weston Studio Theatre

-In addition to the two main theatres of the Donald Gordon Theatre and Weston Studio Theatre, the 37000 m2 phase 1 of the Wales Millennium Centre has six function rooms: the Victor Salvi Room, the David Morgan Room, the Sony Room, the Seligman Room, the Japan Room, and the Lloyds Enterprise Suite.
-The Urdd Gobaith Cymru has a hostel with overnight accommodation for 153 people in en-suite bedrooms, called the Urdd City Sleepover.
+In addition to the two main theatres, the Donald Gordon Theatre and the Weston Studio, the 37000 m2 phase 1 of Wales Millennium Centre has several function rooms.
+Urdd Gobaith Cymru has a hostel with overnight accommodation for 153 people in en suite bedrooms, called the Urdd City Sleepover.

-It also has performance and teaching space in the Urdd Hall/Theatre, with 153 retractable seats.
+It also has a performance and teaching space in the Urdd Hall/Theatre, with 153 retractable seats.

-The building also includes rehearsal rooms, orchestral facilities for the Welsh National Opera, dance studios for Diversions, called the Dance House, and the Blue Room, with seating for up to 100.
+The building also includes rehearsal rooms, orchestral facilities for the Welsh National Opera, dance studios and the Blue Room, with seating for up to 100, for National Dance Company Wales in the Dance House.

-The foyer has three bars; the Penderyn Awen Foyer Bar on level 2, the Horizons Foyer Bar on level 4, and the Stones Foyer Bar on level 5.
-Ffresh restaurant is also situated in the foyer, along with the coffee shop Crema, the ice cream parlour Hufen and the wine bar One.
-Free performances also take place during the day in the foyer on the Glanfa Stage.
+There are three bars: the Awen Bar on level 2, the Horizons Bar on level 4, and the Stones Bar on level 5.
+The café-bar Ffwrnais is situated in the foyer, along with the wine bar One.
+Free performances occasionally take place in the foyer on the Glanfa stage.